Paul-Lecander/NHTSA-Crash-Predictor/README.md

 ## **Application**
 A JavaScript web application will be built.
 The user will provide information about their upcoming trip.
 Upon submitting the form, the application will perform the algorithm that was identified by machine learning to determine if the user is likely to get injured, if they were to be involved in a car accident.

+With Segment 2, we have made significant progress with our web application.
+Here are the highlights:
+1. The application is running on the Heroku platform and available at the following URL: https://all-gas-no-brakes.herokuapp.com/
+2. We have a separate repository for the web application where all of us are able to contribute: https://github.com/haldud/all-gas-no-brakes
+3. We can make connections from our Node.js application hosted in Heroku to our PostgreSQL database hosted in AWS.
+4. We started with the [SB Admin 2](https://startbootstrap.com/theme/sb-admin-2) template to make a visually appealing dashboard.
+5. The Age Distribution chart on the [charts](https://all-gas-no-brakes.herokuapp.com/charts.html) page retrieves data from the database in real-time.
+Below are the code changes involved.
+We will follow a similar model for additional visualizations.
+   - API to retrieve data from the DB: https://github.com/haldud/all-gas-no-brakes/blob/main/routes/cssr.js
+   - Code to call the API and generate the age bar chart: https://github.com/haldud/all-gas-no-brakes/blob/main/public/js/age-bar-chart.js
+6. Our plan is also to host the Tableau Data Visualizations that have been built with the use of iFrames.
+7. We will next work on importing our models into the application, providing options for the user to enter fields, and finally running the model with the user provided data to determine the likelihood of injury.

 ## **Segment 2 Presentation**